St Martin's Church, Plaistow

-From October 2017, the Divine Compassion parish was divided into three: St Philip's and St James and St Mary's was one parish.
-St Matthias became a second parish, and St Martin's became a separate parish for the first time in many decades.
+From October 2017 St Martin's became a separate parish for the first time in many decades.

-There followed two years of interim ministry under the Rev Canon Ann Easter, and on 2 May 2019 Rev Canon Jeanette Meadway was collated, inducted and installed as Vicar of St Martin's.
+Rev Canon Ann Easter was ministry for the next two years, and on 2 May 2019 Rev Canon Jeanette Meadway became Vicar of St Martin's.

-In July 2019 regular Masses in Portuguese were started at St Martin's Church by Fr Marco Lopes, an assistant curate in the neighbouring parish of the Holy Trinity, East Ham.
-In March 2021 regular Masses in Spanish were also started.
-In two years, regular attendance on Sundays grew from 30 to 150 people.
+In July 2019 regular Masses in Portuguese were started at St Martin's Church and in March 2021 regular Masses in Spanish were also started.